theevanelement/Apollo-Launcher/README.md

 <br><br><br>

 KISS Launcher was developed by Sandoche, Neamar, and Bénilde, and is under the MIT License.
-Links are below: https://github.com/Neamar/KISS
+Link is below: https://github.com/Neamar/KISS